 Lou has been with Axway for more than 19 years.
 In the early days, Lou started out as a Technical Support Engineer, then moved on to become the first Critical Account Manager in Europe when Axway first introduced Mission Critical Support.
 Lou’s entire Axway career has been centered around bringing the best possible service to the client.
 This enables Lou to show the real value of customer service wherever possible.

 Prior to Lou’s new position, she was the Senior Manager for the EMEA MCS team.
 She ensured the success of over 60 Mission-Critical Support clients across Europe.
 Lou is based out of Uxbridge, but she spends a lot of time in France and Germany with both the team and clients.
 She now has teams in the UK, France and Germany.
-This consists of 16 people.
+This comprises 16 people.

 Lou brings several excellent approaches to her position.
 Depending on the situation at hand, her two main goals are to “listen and gather information, both internally, including my Management, Peter Flynn (SVP–Customer Success) and Roland Royer (Chief Customer Officer).
 As well as externally, meaning our clients.”
 Lou calls this “getting the 360.”

 When you work in Customer Success, it is important to make a sound decision and give sage advice.
 These skills require having a full understanding of the situation and being fully aware of the client’s expectations.
 For Lou, there is “no such thing as a bad question, only bad answers.”
-This is certainly great advice one can learn from and apply to their position.
+This is great advice one can learn from and apply to their position.

-Lou’s second approach is to “let the world turn” before making a final decision.
+Lou’s second approach is to “let the world turn,” before making a final decision.
 Lou feels that “not every decision is urgent and if it’s tricky, you will often find the solution presents itself if you let it come naturally.”

 The best part of Lou’s job